After a year of trial and error, I'm sad to say Home Sweet Homeshare has been pulled off life support.

 Lesson 1: Just because a problem is real doesn't mean you can build a scalable business solving it.

-Loneliness is real.
-Expensive housing is real.
-Elderly people struggling with chores is real.
 But "real problem" + "clever solution" ≠ venture-backable business.
+You also need:

-Lesson 2: Customer interviews can mislead to you.
+Lesson 2: Customer interviews can mislead you.

 1,100 interviews.
 Everyone loved it.
 "What a great idea!"
 "This is so needed!"